-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: September 2020

 A remake of the original Mafia game from 2002, Mafia: Definitive Edition is set within 1930s Illinois and follows the exploits of a gangster and his criminal family.
 The setting of Lost Heaven is a cityscape that players are able to explore freely thanks to the game’s open-world design.
-Such leisurely exploration can be done outside of the game’s main storyline which means that a range of collectables and side quests can form part of additional gameplay.
-The world design of Mafia: Definitive Edition shows big improvements on the original, with the city’s design being much more reminiscent of the America of the 1920s and 30’s that players will find more recognisable.
+Such leisurely exploration can be done outside of the game’s main storyline which means that a range of collectibles and side quests can form part of additional gameplay.
+The world design of Mafia: Definitive Edition shows big improvements on the original, with the city now much more reminiscent of the America of the 1920s and 30’s that players will find more recognizable.

 Publisher: Ubisoft